Skip to content

 Optimising thermal energy generation and consumption

 We have made significant strides in reducing our reliance on fossil fuels by introducing biomass fuels such as agricultural residues, bagasse briquettes, and organic waste to power our biomass boilers and thermic fluid heaters.
-By diversifying the types of biomass we use—like mango seeds and corn husks—we’ve successfully cut fuel costs by 10%, despite a 4% rise in biomass prices in 2023.
+By diversifying the types of biomass we use—like mango seeds and corn husks—we’ve successfully cut fuel costs by 12%, despite a 4% rise in biomass prices in 2024.

 Our blend-flex fuel technology further ensures stability by allowing our boilers to operate with a variety of biomass fuels, providing flexibility and maintaining a low-cost energy supply.

-In terms of thermal energy consumption, we’ve implemented condensate recovery systems that capture and reuse steam condensate, which holds up to 30% of the energy used in steam production.
+Regarding thermal energy consumption, we’ve implemented condensate recovery systems that capture and reuse steam condensate, which holds up to 30% of the energy used in steam production.
 This helps lower both fuel and water costs.
-Additionally, our air distribution systems have been optimised by reducing friction and air pressure, leading to a 7% reduction in energy use.
-Separating high- and low-pressure airlines has further reduced energy consumption and operational costs, making our thermal energy usage even more efficient.
+Additionally, our air distribution systems are optimised for reducing friction and air pressure, leading to a 7% reduction in energy use.

 How our digital interventions are driving efficiency

 We leverage advanced digital technologies to monitor and optimise our energy consumption in real time, enhancing efficiency across both thermal and electrical systems.
 Our digital twin technology creates virtual models of critical processes, such as boilers, allowing us to simulate and fine-tune operations to improve fuel efficiency and reduce energy costs.
-Additionally, our Boiler Hub platform provides real-time monitoring of steam systems, enabling predictive maintenance to keep boilers running at peak efficiency.

 Through our partnership with TCS, we’ve implemented the Clever Energy™ platform, an AI-powered system that delivers real-time insights into energy use, helping us make informed decisions that have already resulted in 5-6% reductions in energy costs.
 Moreover, our Real-time Visualisation & Analytics (RTVA) system tracks key equipment, such as boilers and compressors, allowing us to adjust settings and optimise performance for maximum energy efficiency.
 Together, these digital solutions ensure that our energy management is both proactive and efficient.